 Watch a Sunrise at Red Rock Canyon

-Red Rock Canyon National Conservation Area is an absolutely beautiful place that features lovely geological features.
-It was Nevada’s first conservation area, and might just be the best place in the whole state to watch the sun come up.
-The way the sun hits those red rocks is just incredible, and makes getting up early a little bit easier.
+Red Rock Canyon National Conservation Area features lovely geological features and was Nevada’s first conservation area.
+The way the sun hits the red rocks first thing in the morning makes getting up early well worth your time.

 Watch Fly Geyser Erupt

-Fly Geyser is an accidental man-made geyser located in Washoe County.
+Fly Geyser is an accidental man-made geyser in Washoe County.
 The geothermal geyser sends hot water up to five feet into the air, and the bright green and red deposits surrounding the spout are now around six feet high.
 While the geyser is technically on private property, it can be seen from the road.
+You can also schedule a tour through the Friends of Black Rock-High Rock to get a closer look.

 Hang Out with Ghosts in Virginia City